drkostasatp1/ethOpenMucTestbench/guide/README.md

 The Projects needs the keyfiles to access the Private keys of an account, in order to sign transactions correct.
 To access the keyfile it might be necessary to allow the Explorer to view hidden files and folders.
 For the test network it is necessary to locate the keyfile in the testnet folder.

+After this initial steps the demo should be ready to connect to OpenMuc and the Ethereum Testnet.